-This quote from Mike Yaconelli has been resonating in my mind over the past 48 hours, so I thought I would share it with you again.
+There is a quote from Mike Yaconelli that has been resonating in my mind over the past 48 hours, so I thought I would share it with you.
 It is worth reading and letting the impact of these statements truly sink into your mind.

 Mix a good dose of ego addiction with Jesus, and the consequences are frightening.
 It causes ministers to build huge churches as a monument to their own ego, it causes people to go on television with their “unique ministry”, which is another term for “my ministry”.
 It causes people to write books, speak all over the world, abandon their families, their friends, and their neighborhoods so they can respond to the “great need”… which is really the need to be needed.

 Think of all the churches in America right now that are supporting the egos of their ministers.
 Think of all the supporters of para-church organizations that are supporting the ego of their “founder and president.”
 Think of all the churches and organizations that are supporting the egos of their “internationally known speakers.”